aginies/virtui-manager/FEATURES.md

   - To enable running the web console on the remote server, set `REMOTE_WEBCONSOLE: True` in your `config.yaml`.
   - When `REMOTE_WEBCONSOLE` is enabled, `websockify` and `novnc` assets must be installed on the remote server at the paths specified in `config.yaml` (default: `/usr/bin/websockify` and `/usr/share/novnc/`).
   - For secure (HTTPS) remote web console access, `cert.pem` and `key.pem` files must also be present on the remote server in `~/.config/vmanager/`.
-- Bulk actions on selected VMs (start, stop, force off, pause, delete)
+- Bulk actions on selected VMs (start, stop, force off, pause, delete): Now include a progress bar for long-running operations.

 ### Advanced Features
 - Filter VMs by status (All, Running, Paused, Stopped) and search by name